-MSJV will export all lidar points to a one (1m) cell size 8-bit raster image using MARS®.
+MSJV will export all lidar points to a one meter (1m), for QL2 tiles, and half-meter (0.5m), for QL1 tiles, cell sizes 8-bit raster image using MARS[®].
 The intensity images are exported to the project tiling scheme.
 Projection information is applied that reflects the project CRS.